atomic-avocado/nucleolus/README.md

 Also, presenter does not manage the incoming request traffic as controller.

-Can you see a comparison of another project patterns [here](https://medium.com/android-news/android-architecture-2f12e1c7d4db)
+You can see a comparison between other project patterns [here](https://medium.com/android-news/android-architecture-2f12e1c7d4db)

 ## Pull Requests

 I welcome and encourage all pull requests.
-It usually will take me within 24 hours to respond to any issue or request.
+It usually will take me within 48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request:
   1. Match coding style (braces, spacing, etc.) This is best achieved using CRTL+ALT+L (Reformat code) on Linux and CMD+Option+L on Mac (not sure for Windows) with Android Studio defaults.
-  2. If its a feature, bugfix, or anything please only change code to what you specify.
+  2. If its a feature, bugfix, or anything else, please only change code where strictly necessary.
-   **DO NOT** do this: Ex: Title "Fixes Crash Related to Bug" includes other files that were changed without explanation or doesn't relate to the bug you fixed.
-Or another example is a non-descriptive title "Fixes Stuff".
+   **DO NOT** do this: Ex: Title "Fixes Crash Related to Bug" but includes other files that were changed without explanation or that weren't related to the bug you fixed.
+Another example is a non-descriptive title "Fixes Stuff".
   3. Pull requests must be made against ```develop``` branch.
   4. Have fun!